Yohannfra/Touche/Code/client/README.md

 ### Change the default player

-If it's the first time you program and arduino with this code you must set which 'Player' it will be, it can be **PLAYER_1** or **PLAYER_2**
+If it's the first time you program and Arduino with this code you must set which 'Player' it will be, it can be **PLAYER_1** or **PLAYER_2**
-Once it's done once for an arduino you should not need to change that anymore.
+Once it's done once for an Arduino you should not need to change that anymore.

 Change it in **./include/config.h** line 28